profile

 For people who want to grow more food with less work. 🌱 This is my weekly newsletter loved by 38,000+ subscribers—here's what one of them had to say: "These are not the regular run-of-the-mill garden-based emails.
 You actually touch on more unusual tidbits that encourage me to keep growing and learning."

-how to nurse your soil back to health over winter
+how to protect your landscape over winter ā„ļø

-my new book is available for preorder!
+my new book is HERE! šŸ‡ŗšŸ‡ø

 For people who want to grow more food with less work. 🌱 This is my weekly newsletter loved by 38,000+ subscribers—here's what one of them had to say: "These are not the regular run-of-the-mill garden-based emails.
 You actually touch on more unusual tidbits that encourage me to keep growing and learning."